Mapping Your Decision Landscape

 The Sales Rep’s Sprint

-Aisha is an account executive who dismissed AI as “for people who don’t know what they’re doing.”
+Picture an account executive like Aisha—another composite, drawn from the sales professionals I’ve interviewed.
+She dismissed AI as “for people who don’t know what they’re doing.”
 She consistently hit quota but worked 55-hour weeks.

-Skeptical but curious, she tried the 10-Decision Sprint.
+She tried the 10-Decision Sprint anyway—ten minutes, no commitment.
 Her 10 decisions from the previous day:

 1. Which prospect to call first